JuliaLang/julia/doc/src/devdocs/debuggingtips.md

 ## Dealing with signals

-Julia requires a few signals to function property.
+Julia requires a few signals to function properly.
 The profiler uses `SIGUSR2` for sampling and the garbage collector uses `SIGSEGV` for threads synchronization.
 If you are debugging some code that uses the profiler or multiple threads, you may want to let the debugger ignore these signals since they can be triggered very often during normal operations.
 The command to do this in GDB